meandor/transporter/README.md

 Each Platform consists of a `PhaseTransitionCoil` and a `TargetingScanner`.
-The `PhaseTransitionCoil` is responsible for transforming matter to energy or in other words transform incoming data (e.g. engity) into data that can be exported (e.g. DTO).
+The `PhaseTransitionCoil` is responsible for transforming matter to energy or in other words transform incoming data (e.g. entity) into data that can be exported (e.g. DTO).

 The `TargetingScanner` is responsible to lock onto the target depending on the given location.
 In other words find the proper API abstraction to export to (adapter), which is called `Target`.